CarlOrff/biblatex-archaeology/README.md

     TEX biblatex-archaeology.ins
     texhash

-Create a directory `{TEXMF}/doc/latex/biblatex-archaeology` and move `biblatex-archaeology-pdf` and the example folder there.
+Create a directory `{TEXMF}/doc/latex/biblatex-archaeology` and move `biblatex-archaeology.pdf` and the example folder there.
 In case you want to compile the manual yourself, do

     pdflatex biblatex-archaeology
     Biber biblatex-archaeology